-Erie Medical Malpractice Lawyer
+Erie Medical Malpractice Attorneys

 Pennsylvania medical malpractice laws give injured parties two years after the date of injury to file a claim.
 If you don’t discover your injury until later (for example, if a surgeon leaves a cotton ball inside of you and it causes an infection six months later), the clock doesn’t start ticking until the date of discovery.
-No one can bring a medical malpractice claim later than seven years from the date the injury occurred, except in cases involving foreign objects left inside the body.
+No one can bring a hospital negligence claim later than seven years from the date the injury occurred, except in cases involving foreign objects left inside the body.
 If medical malpractice causes wrongful death, a party has two years from the date of death to file.

 Types of Medical Malpractice

 Any action or failure to act that falls outside of the accepted standards of care in the medical care industry, resulting in patient harm, can qualify as medical negligence.
 There are a few types of malpractice that occur more than others.
 In our almost 30 years of experience practicing Erie personal injury law in Erie County, our medical malpractice lawyers seen the following types of malpractice arise most often:

 - Diagnosis errors.
 Delayed diagnosis, misdiagnosis, and failure to diagnose are all medical malpractice if a “reasonable and prudent” physician would have properly diagnosed the condition in the same circumstances.

 - Medication mistakes.
 If your harms stem from taking the wrong medication or incorrect dosage, you could have a claim against the prescribing doctor, administering nurse, or the pharmacy.